DEFRA/ffc-jenkins-pipeline-library/vars/provision.md

 provision environment: 'dev'
 ```
-'createResources' will create the dynamic resource queues passing in the 'repoName' and 'pr'
+`createResources` will create the dynamic resource queues passing in the `repoName` and `pr`

-'deleteBuildResources' will delete all build dynamic resource queues leaving the pr queues to allow tests to be able to run.
+`deleteBuildResources` will delete all build dynamic resource queues leaving the pr queues to allow tests to be able to run.